laravel/docs/authentication.md

 Now that you have routes and views setup for the included authentication controllers, you are ready to register and authenticate new users for your application.
 You may simply access your defined routes in a browser.
 The authentication controllers already contain the logic (via their traits) to authenticate existing users and store new users in the database.

 When a user is successfully authenticated, they will be redirected to the `/home` URI, which you will need to register a route to handle.
-You can customize the post-authentication redirect location by defining a `redirectTo` property on the `AuthController`:
+You can customize the post-authentication redirect location by defining a `redirectPath` property on the `AuthController`:

     protected $redirectPath = '/dashboard';